rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ## Miscellaneous cleanups, mostly syntax

-### Module-separator change (possible)

-We may change the module-separator from `::` back to `.`.
-There's little consensus on this at the moment.
-(This is probably not going to happen).

 ### Labeled loops

 ([#2216](https://github.com/mozilla/rust/issues/2216)) Loops currently cannot carry labels, which makes breaking from deep within a loop difficult.
 There's a pretty clear way to implement this, it just requires some care to avoid clashing with nearby syntax.